WARAMI 2021 Festival

 Yuin Byalla In Burramatta “Truth Talking In Parramatta”

-As part of Reconciliation Week (27 May - 3 June), come to Riverside Theatres to hear First Nations experts and community leaders to discuss this year’s themes of ‘More Than A Word.
+As part of Reconciliation Week (27 May - 3 June), hear First Nations experts and community leaders to discuss this year’s themes of ‘More Than A Word.
 Reconciliation Takes Action’ for Reconciliation Week 2021.

 Featuring award-winning writer Bruce Pascoe, astronomer Karli Noon, Australia’s first Indigenous youth-led climate network SEED – Youth Climate, and more.